launchd/bsync/README.md

 1. Move the .txt files of IDs into the folder with bsync.exe
 2. Run bsync.exe and select option 2
-3. Enter the filepath to your CustomLevels Folder, this is to avoid duplicate songs
+3. Enter the filepath to your CustomLevels Folder
 4. Wait for the downloads to finish, the zips will automatically unzip into the CustomLevels folder.
 Zips are saved to downloaded_zips folder, this folder can be deleted after the program is finished

+## Download

+You can [download](https://github.com/launchd/bsync/releases/download/v1.0.0/bsync-v1.0.0.zip) the latest runnable version of BSync for Windows